mknnj/kube-apilibrary/README.md

 - “**is_single_gpu**”: tells the scheduler that your code doesn’t support multi-GPU training.
 If it’s true, the scheduler never schedules your job on more than 1 GPU.

 - “**disable_gpu_sharing**”: tells the scheduler that your script cannot be run in sharing on a GPU.
-If true the job will always be scheduled alone on a GPU, this makes your job iterations faster since there will be no interference but it’ll be more difficult to find the space to schedule it so it may remain pending for longer time. [the default is false but if you need your job to be isolated from other jobs you may want to set it true]
+If set to true, the job will always be scheduled alone on a GPU, it’ll be more difficult to find the space to schedule it so it may remain pending for longer time.
+It is advised to set it false, since from preliminary experiments it has been shown the total throughput with GPU sharing is higher, set it to true only if you really need some constraints about interference.

 - “**estimated_memory**”: the estimated GPU memory used by your **running container [in MiB].** Note that this is usually larger than the model size, and it’s suggested to overestimate it because if it’s too small the job may fail.